bitplane/bitplane.net/~/doc/thoughts/evolution-denial/index.md

 more food, or because other giraffes think a long neck is sexy.
 And so they get longer and longer necks over generations.

-For feelings like hunger or thirst to evolve, they also need to have an effect.
+For feelings like hunger or thirst to evolve, they must also have an effect.
 They need to actually cause something to happen.
 They don't get to evolve by magic.

-Feelings like fear, love, pain, joy, happiness, sadness, tiredness, excitement and so on, they're traits of the brain just like length is a trait of a giraffe's neck.
+Feelings like love and fear, joy and pain, happiness, sadness, excitement and so on, these are traits of the brain just like length is a trait of a giraffe's neck.
 These traits must be selectable in order for them to evolve.

 And they did evolve, they evolved into the complex subjective experiences that